 The Blue Jays bang out 25 hits in a 19-4 rout of the Rangers at The Ballpark in Arlington.
 The total, which includes six doubles and four home runs, establishes a new franchise mark for hits.

-Micah Hoffpauir ties a modern Pacific Coast League record by homering in his first four at-bats in the Iowa Cubs' 15-3 rout over the Round Rock Express.
+Micah Hoffpauir ties a modern Pacific Coast League record homering in his first four at-bats in the Iowa Cubs' 15-3 rout over the Round Rock Express.
 The 28-year-old slugging first baseman becomes the third player in the history of the storied PCL to go deep in four consecutive at-bats and the fifth to accomplish the feat in one game.

 Dan Haren becomes the thirteenth pitcher in history to record a victory over all 30 major league franchises when he hurls seven solid innings in the Nationals' 9-2 win over Philadelphia.
-The 32 year-old right-hander joins Al Leiter, Randy Johnson, Barry Zito, A.J.
+The 32-year-old right-hander joins Al Leiter, Randy Johnson, Barry Zito, A.J.
 Burnett, Kevin Brown, Terry Mulholland, Curt Schilling, Woody Williams, Jamie Moyer, Javier Vazquez, Vicente Padilla, and Derek Lowe in accomplishing the feat.